diaolanshan/python-rest-solace-cf/README.md

 **How to use it:**

 - Download and push the app to the cloud foundry platform.
-- Provision and solace instance and bind to the app.
+- Provision an solace instance from the marketplace and bind to the app.
 - Restart/Restage the app.
-- http://{link_to_app}/rest/solace/queue in the brower in order to create an pubsub+ queue.
+- Issue http://{link_to_app}/rest/solace/queue in the brower in order to create an pubsub+ queue.
 - Configure the rest delivery point in solace pubsub+
   1. Navigate to 'REST Delivery Points' of the SolAdmin.
   2. Select view 'REST Delivery Points', and click the plus to create: